 What to do:

-- Call the dentist as soon as possible.
+- Call the dentist as soon as you can.

-- Pick up the tooth by the crown – do not touch the root!
-Rinse the tooth under warm water.
+- Pick up your tooth by the crown – don’t touch the root!
+Next, rinse the tooth under warm water.

-Your dentist will try to replace the tooth into its natural socket, however if the tooth doesn’t reattach or if the inner mechanisms of the teeth are damaged, root canal therapy may be necessary.
+Your dentist will do their best to place the tooth into its natural socket.
+If the tooth can be placed back into the socket, there is a strong chance that the tissues will grow and support the tooth again.
+However, if the tooth doesn’t reattach or if the inner mechanisms of the tooth is damaged, root canal therapy may be necessary.

 Lost Filling or Crown